Fees and Charges (2026)

 Download PDF

-STATUTES OF THE ASSOCIATION FOR PROMOTING THE AZORES CONSUMER INFORMATION, MEDIATION AND ARBITRATION CENTER
+BYLAWS OF THE ASSOCIATION FOR THE PROMOTION OF THE CONSUMER INFORMATION, MEDIATION AND ARBITRATION CENTER OF THE AZORES

 CHAPTER I – General Definitions